martinchernyavskiy/Notes/CS/Algorithms/Asymptotic Notation (Complexity).md

-way of measuring runtime against size of input
+way of measuring runtime against size of input.   `

 ## Properties
 -  All functions match positive integers to positive real numbers